-Like everyone, I’d heard about Swiss and Belgian chocolate, often in contest for the best chocolate in the world, but not a thing about Spanish chocolate, that could well be in the running.
+Like everyone, I’d heard about Swiss and Belgian chocolate, often in contest for the best chocolate in the world, but not a thing about Spanish chocolate, which could well be in the running.
 So when I had the chance to go on the City of Chocolate tour, a walking chocolate tour hosted by Context Travel in Barcelona, I felt both curious and excited about unearthing a lesser-known secret about the city and sampling the best chocolate in Barcelona.
 Though I’d been on food tours and walking tours of Barcelona, this was a first.
 After all, to the common food-loving traveler, few things can be as exciting as the prospect of exploring a new culture through its fine chocolate.

 A Walking Food Tour in Barcelona Like No Other: Barcelona City of Chocolate